finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/03_day2_customisation/day2_customisation.md

 - *ocp-node-master* for control node policies
 - *ocp-node-worker* for compute node policies

 The following commmands can be used to do compliance checks for each of the above policies.
-The examples below look for compliance checks that have *FAILED*, to check for policies that have passed use *PASS* or policies that require manual remediation use *MANUAL*.
+The examples below look for compliance checks that have *FAILED*, to check for policies that have passed use *PASS* or policies that require manual evaluation use *MANUAL*.

 `oc get compliancecheckresults -l compliance.openshift.io/scan-name=ocp4-cis,compliance.openshift.io/check-status=FAIL`